ShuYuMo2003/ShuYuMo2003/README.md

  - 🎓 Bachelor of Engineering in Computer Science and Techology (Honours).
  - 🏫 Undergraduate Student at Xiamen University Malaysia (XMUM).
  - ❤️ A normal kid with strong love for programming and computer.
- - 🌟 Learning and loving BlockChain and C/C++ development.
+ - 🌟 LWorking on BlockChain and C/C++ development.
  - ❤️ Maintaining [CQYZ-OJ](http://oj.cqyz.cn/).
  - 🌟 [OI Blog(zh)](https://shuyumo2003.github.io/)